-I do not recommend that you take a guided tour of the Vatican Museums with children unless it is specifically adapted for them.
-The tour is long for the little ones, the museums are crowded and they won't enjoy it and you won't enjoy the benefits of a guided tour of the Vatican.
-As for strollers, they can be really messy during rush hour.
+It is not recommended that you take a guided tour of the Vatican Museums with children unless it is specifically adapted for them.
+The tour is too long for the little ones, the museums are crowded and they won't enjoy it and you won't enjoy it.
+As for baby strollers, they can be chaotic during rush hour.

 Ana's Traveller Tip

 Avoid hiring the "guides" who will approach you in St. Peter's Square.
-Many are not official and are not qualified to give a proper guided tour.
+Many are unofficial and are not qualified to give a quality guided tour.

-7. Frequent questions from travelers interested in the guided tour of the Vatican in Rome
+Frequently asked questions by travelers interested in a guided tour of the Vatican in Rome

 Can I take pictures inside the Vatican?

-In the Vatican Museums, neither flash nor selfie stick is allowed.
-You can take pictures with your cell phone and with a camera that does not involve professional accessories (for the latter you must ask for special permission).
+In the Vatican Museums, flash and selfie sticks are not allowed.
+You can take pictures with your cell phone and with a camera that does not involve professional accessories (for the latter you must ask for a special permit).

-In the case of the St. Peter's Basilica, remember that you are in a place of worship; although many tourists do not respect it, it is not appropriate to be taking pictures while visitors try to enjoy the seclusion that the place should transmit.
-Reserve your memory card for the rest of the wonders you will see in Rome or for the views of St. Peter's Square from the dome.
+In the case of St. Peter's Basilica, remember that you are in a place of worship; although many tourists do not respect it, the most appropriate thing is not to be taking pictures while visitors try to enjoy the seclusion that the place should transmit.

-Although the entrance to St. Peter's Basilica is free and included in a guided tour of the Vatican, the climb to the dome of St. Peter 's is charged separately.
-If you are fit and do not suffer from claustrophobia, it is an amazing experience.
-In case you choose not to go up the dome, from the Gianicolo hill you will have a very similar view of St. Peter's Square.
+Although the entrance to St. Peter's Basilica is free and you will surely see it during the guided tour of the Vatican, the climb to the dome of St. Peter 's is charged separately.
+If you are fit and do not suffer from claustrophobia it is worth doing.
+Otherwise from Gianicolo Hill you will have a very similar view of St. Peter's Square.

-On some Fridays of the year the Vatican Museums are open some Fridays during the evening (although there are usually no tours at these times).
-I recommend you to find out when they are and take the opportunity to visit them if you are in Rome, as they are usually much less crowded.
+On some Fridays of the year the Vatican Museums are open during the afternoon-evening (although there are usually no tours at this time).
+Find out when they are and take the opportunity to visit them if you are in Rome, as they are usually much less crowded.

-8. What if I only want tickets to the Vatican?
+What if I just want tickets to the Vatican?

 Of course, there is also the option of buying tickets to the Vatican without any kind of guided tour.
-This will indeed allow you to discover the whole area at your own pace without having to pay attention to the explanations of a guide, but on the other hand, you will miss the charm of knowing in detail the explanation of all the art, the way of life and the curiosities that hides the Vatican.
+It is true that this will allow you to see the whole area at your own pace without having to be attentive to the explanations of a guide, but on the other hand, you will miss the charm of knowing in detail the explanation of all the art, the way of life and the curiosities that hides the Vatican.
 The price of tickets to the Vatican without guided tour, however, will be lower and you can benefit from discounts on Vatican tickets if you meet certain age or profession requirements.

 Another guided tour that may also interest you if you go to the Vatican is the visit to the Necropolis under St. Peter's Basilica.
-This visit requires a special permit as it gives access to the place where the apostle is buried, but you can find specialized tours that offer this visit.
+This visit requires a special permit because it gives access to the place where the apostle is buried, but there are some specialized tours that offer this visit.

-As for other worthwhile guided tours in Rome, here's one of my favorites: the Colosseum and the Forum of Rome.
-The area has nothing to do with the Vatican but it is the other must-see of the eternal city and the history it carries with it is fascinating, which is why there are combined tickets for the Vatican and the Colosseum.
+As for other worthwhile guided tours in Rome, without hesitation the favorite is the visit of the Colosseum and the Forum of Rome.
+The area has nothing to do with the Vatican, but it is the other must-see of the eternal city and the history it carries with it is fascinating, which is why there are combined tickets for the Vatican and the Colosseum.